AleksaSolevic/To-do-list/README.md

 ## Technologies Used

-- HTML: For structure.
+- HTML: For semantic structure.
-- CSS: For styling.
+- CSS: For styling and responsive design.
 - TypeScript: For adding type safety and structure.
 - LocalStorage: For saving tasks between sessions.